studio workshop is in a converted stable in Fife, Scotland

 Winner of the 2007 Russell Trust Award at Visual Arts Scotland.

-Useful Links
+Useful Linkscottage

-Jewellery care
+Jewellery Care

-Avoid contact with perfume (can stain); some stones might fracture if knocked against a hard surface (including other stones); ensure stones are not under seatbelt or bag strap at shoulder; avoid transit in the hold of an aircraft; pack with care to avoid sharply folding the necklace (may kink/fracture the stringing material).
+Avoid contact with perfume (can stain); some stones might fracture if knocked against a hard surface (including other stones); ensure stones are not under a seatbelt or bag strap at the shoulder; avoid transit in the hold of an aircraft; pack with care to avoid sharply folding the necklace (may kink/fracture the stringing material).
 Annual restringing recommended (depending on wear).
 Enjoy.